Narendra Modi: Development projects

 As chief minister, Modi favoured privatisation and small government, which was at odds with the philosophy of the RSS, which is usually described as anti-privatisation and anti-globalisation.
-Modi's policies during his second term have been credited with reducing corruption in Gujarat.
+Modi's policies during his second term were credited with reducing corruption in Gujarat.
 He established financial and technology parks in the state and during the 2007 Vibrant Gujarat summit, real-estate investment deals worth ₹6.6 trillion were signed.

 The governments led by Patel and Modi supported NGOs and communities in the creation of large scale groundwater-conservation projects, which commentators credited with helping about half of the tehsils with depleted groundwater recharge their aquifers.
 (Note: By December 2008, 500,000 structures had been built, of which 113,738 were check dams, which helped recharge the aquifers beneath them.
 Sixty of the 112 tehsils which had depleted the water table in 2004 had regained their normal groundwater levels by 2010.)
 As a result, the state's production of genetically modified cotton increased to become the largest in India.
 The boom in cotton production and its semi-arid land use led to Gujarat's agricultural sector growing at an average rate of 9.6 per cent from 2001 to 2007.
 Public irrigation measures in central and southern Gujarat, such as the Sardar Sarovar Dam, were less successful.
 The Sardar Sarovar project irrigated only 4–6% of the area intended.
 In 2008, Modi offered land in Gujarat to Tata Motors to set up a plant manufacturing the Nano car after popular agitation had forced the company to move out of West Bengal.
 Following Tata, several other companies relocated to Gujarat.

 The Modi government finished the process of taking electricity to every village in Gujarat its predecessor had almost completed.
 Modi significantly changed the state's system of power distribution, greatly impacting farmers.
 Gujarat expanded the Jyotigram Yojana scheme, in which agricultural electricity was separated from other rural electricity; the agricultural electricity was rationed to fit scheduled irrigation demands, reducing its cost.
 Early protests by farmers ended when those who benefitted found their electricity supply had stabilised but, according to an assessment study, corporations and large farmers benefited from the policy at the expense of small farmers and labourers.